-The most common side effects with Abraxane (seen in more than 1 patient in 10) are neutropenia (low levels of neutrophils, a type of white blood cell), anaemia (low red-blood-cell counts), leucopenia (low white-blood-cell counts), thrombocytopenia (low blood platelet counts), lymphopenia (low levels of lymphocytes, a type of white blood cell), bone-marrow suppression (reduced production of blood cells), neuropathy (nerve damage including damage to the nerves in the hand and feet), hypoaesthesia (reduced sense of touch), paraesthesia (unusual sensations like pins and needles), nausea (feeling sick), diarrhoea, vomiting, constipation, stomatitis (inflammation of the lining of the mouth), alopecia (hair loss), rash, arthralgia (joint pain), myalgia (muscle pain), loss of appetite, fatigue (tiredness), asthenia (weakness) and pyrexia (fever).
+The most common important side effects with Abraxane (seen in more than 1 patient in 10) are neutropenia (low levels of neutrophils, a type of white blood cells), gastrointestinal disorders (disorders of the digestive system), peripheral neuropathy (nerve damage including damage to the nerves in the hand and feet), arthralgia (joint pain) and myalgia (muscle pain).
 For the full list of all side effects reported with Abraxane, see the package leaflet.

 Why has Abraxane been approved?

-The CHMP noted that Abraxane was more effective than conventional paclitaxel-containing medicines in patients whose first treatment had stopped working, and that, unlike other paclitaxel-containing medicines, it does not need pretreatment with other medicines to prevent hypersensitivity reactions.
+The CHMP noted that Abraxane was more effective than conventional paclitaxel-containing medicines in patients with metastatic breast cancer whose first treatment had stopped working, and that, unlike other paclitaxel-containing medicines, patients to be treated with Abraxane do not need pre-treatment with other medicines to prevent hypersensitivity reactions.
+In addition, Abraxane given in combination with gemcitabine was shown to improve survival in patients with metastatic adenocarcinoma of the pancreas compared with treatment with gemcitabine alone and was effective in combination with carboplatin in the treatment non-small cell lung cancer.
 The Committee decided that Abraxane’s benefits are greater than its risks and recommended that it be given marketing authorisation.